 You can now serve the royal family thanks to Prince Harry's new scholarship

-Skip to navigation Skip to content Skip to footer View text version of this page Help using this website - Accessibility statement Join today and you can easily save your favourite articles, join in the conversation and comment, plus select which news your want direct to your inbox.
 If you have developed delusions of royal grandeur after binge-watching The Crown , or just want to spend some time with the queen of England in Buckingham Palace, then Prince Harry might have just the gig for you: a Royal Household Hospitality Scholarship.
+While in Grenada on Monday during an official visit to the Caribbean, the prince announced nine scholarships.

 Discussions